olliejday/ug4_project/notes/notes.md

 Ran final experiments for CQL and PD agent
 Made plotting code

-Setting up for SAC now
+Set up for SAC to run now as a comparison
 Going to try using same initial replay buffer as CQL ie. loaded with PD agent data

+* Will need debug it a few times
+*  and then do some hparam tweaks
+*   then run on all 5 seeds

 ---